-(a) buy or receive any goods or services from the CIO on terms preferential to those applicable to members of the public;

-- (b) sell goods, services, or any interest in land to the CIO; - (c) be employed by, or receive any remuneration from, the CIO; - (d) receive any other financial benefit from the CIO;
+- i.
+Buy or receive any goods or services from the CIO on terms preferential to those applicable to members of the public: - ii.
+Sell goods, services, or any interest in land to the CIO; - iii.
+Be employed by, or receive any remuneration from, the CIO; - iv.
+Receive any other financial benefit from the CIO;